 Adult supervision of kids 15 years and under is necessary, and you should be aware of height and weight restrictions before you get started.
 Navigate over 100 obstacles 20 metres in the air, take a guided Treetop Safari, or shoot down the world’s longest rollercoaster zipline for a day of unforgettable family fun.

-Also nestled in New South Wales, in the Southern Highlands, the Illawarra Fly caters for the thrill-seekers and those who would prefer to relax amid a jungle canopy.
+Nestled in the Southern Highlands of the NSW, the Illawarra Fly caters for the thrill-seekers and those who would prefer to relax amid a jungle canopy.
 You can opt for the Illawarra Fly Treetop Walk, a low-grade, 1500 metre walk through temperate rainforest.
 Noteworthy features include the multi-level canopy experience, Knights Tower lookout and awesome views as far as the Tasman Sea.
 You can also choose the Zipline Tour which will shoot you from platform to platform more than 30 metres above the ground.
 Included in the experience are suspension bridges, three flights, training from expert guides and info about the local ecosystems and history.